Connect with others who understand.

 Many MyBCTeam members have described rib pain that continues years after their breast cancer treatment (and sometimes after breast reconstruction), and they understandably have concerns.
 “Has anyone suffered from rib pain since treatment — even years out?” one member asked.

 Yet another member shared this experience: “I had a double mastectomy with direct implants almost exactly two years to the day.
-I had complications with my right breast implant but eventually had it finished six months or so later.
+I had complications with my right breast implant but eventually it finished six months or so later.
 My question is, does anyone feel pain on your chest wall after having implants?
 Is it scar tissue?
 Is it normal, or should I be concerned?”

-Read on to learn more about potential causes of rib pain after mastectomy and ways to manage this uncomfortable and worrying symptom.
+Read on to learn more about potential causes of rib pain after mastectomy and ways to manage this uncomfortable and sometimes worrying symptom.

 Reasons Rib Pain Occurs After a Mastectomy

-Almost 30 percent of people who have mastectomies experience PMPS.
-The condition can also be caused by lumpectomy or other types of breast-conserving surgery.
-Symptoms of PMPS may include:
+One study found that almost 30 percent of females with early-stage breast cancer who’d undergone mastectomies experienced PMPS.
+Less commonly, PMPS can also be caused by lumpectomy or other types of breast-conserving surgery.

 • Pricking or shooting pain